JDrost1818/plaster-python/README.rst

       -k [KEY], --key [KEY]
                             indicates the following field:type pair should define the key
                             NOTE: should be last param

+Customization
+"""""""""""""

+Per default, Plater will auto-discover necessary configurations and then use best-practices to decide where and how to generate files.
+However, if you would like to customize the generation of the files, Plater gives you the ability to alter defaults by placing `plaster.yml` in the root of the project.
+The following configurations are supported:

 Property `dir`
 ^^^^^^^^^^^^^^